Dolomites High Routes Guided Walking Holiday

 Each week there is a free day where you may want to visit the 'Ice Man' museum in Bolzano, or relax in one of the valley villages.
 For other options see Local Area tab

-Ortisei - Ortisei is the largest of the villages in the Gardena Valley and is easily reached by bus.
-Here you could wander around the historic centre and perhaps enjoy lunch in one of the pavement cafés.
-Alternatively Ortisei is also the starting point for a number of lifts which will take you high into the mountains, perhaps exploring an area not visited during your walks.
+Ortisei is the largest of the villages in the Gardena Valley and is easily reached by bus.
+Here you could learn more about the traditional local Ladin culture or the thriving local sculpture and art scene and perhaps enjoy lunch in one of the pavement cafés.
+Alternatively Ortisei is also the starting point for a number of lifts which will take you high into the mountains.

 We recognise that everyone’s travel arrangements are unique, so all our holidays to Europe can be booked ‘with flight’ or ‘without flight’, giving you more flexibility and choice.

-Book your holiday ‘with flight’ from Gatwick to Verona airport.
+Book your holiday ‘with flight’ from Gatwick or connecting flight from Manchester to Innsbruck airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
-The coach transfer takes approx 3 hours to the Hotel Malleier.
+The coach transfer takes approx 2 hours to the Hotel Somont.

 ‘Without flight’ holidays – the flexible travel option